-- EngineID is a string. - UserName is a string. - SecName is a string. - AuthP is a usmNoAuthProtocol, usmHMACMD5AuthProtocol or usmHMACSHAAuthProtocol. - AuthKey is a list (of integer).
+- EngineID is a string.

+- UserName is a string.

+- SecName is a string.

+- AuthP is a usmNoAuthProtocol, usmHMACMD5AuthProtocol, usmHMACSHAAuthProtocol, usmHMAC128SHA224AuthProtocol, usmHMAC128SHA224AuthProtocol or usmHMAC384SHA512AuthProtocol.

+- AuthKey is a list (of integer).
 This is the User's secret localized authentication key.
 It is not visible in the MIB.
+The length (number of octets) of this key needs to be:

+- 16 if usmHMACMD5AuthProtocol.

+- 20 if usmHMACSHAAuthProtocol.

+- 28 if usmHMAC128SHA224AuthProtocol.

+- 32 if usmHMAC192SHA256AuthProtocol.

+- 48 if usmHMAC256SHA384AuthProtocol.

+- 64 if usmHMAC384SHA512AuthProtocol.

-The length of this key needs to be 16 if usmHMACMD5AuthProtocol is used and 20 if usmHMACSHAAuthProtocol is used. - PrivP is a usmNoPrivProtocol, usmDESPrivProtocol or usmAesCfb128Protocol. - PrivKey is a list (of integer).
+- PrivP is a usmNoPrivProtocol, usmDESPrivProtocol or usmAesCfb128Protocol.

+• PrivKey is a list (of integer).
 This is the User's secret localized encryption key.
 It is not visible in the MIB.
 The length of this key needs to be 16 if usmDESPrivProtocol or usmAesCfb128Protocol is used.